influxdata/docs-v2/content/v2.0/cloud/monitor-alert/manage-notification-endpoints/create-notification-endpoints.md

         c.
 In the **Content Template** field, enter {examples for each endpoint template}.

+    - For Slack:

+        a.
+Create an Incoming WebHook within Slack in order to send notifications to Slack.

-    - For Slack, enter your Slack authentication token in the **Token** field.
+        b.
+Enter the Slack Incoming WebHook URL in the **Slack Incoming WebHook URL** field.

     - For PagerDuty, enter your PagerDuty routing key in the **Routing Key** field.

 5. Click **Create Notification Endpoint**.